ttrombino/RegScraperScript/README.md

 This script was ultimately successful in enrolling me in an important course.

 ## Process
-Using Selenium, the script runs 24/7 on a separate machine.
+Using Selenium, the script runs 24/7 on a standalone machine.
 Every 2 seconds a request is made to the registrar's website to load their page and analyze the enrollment level of a certain course.
 If a seat has opened, the script logs into the student's registration account and registers them for the desired class and discussion section.
 If an enrollment attempt is made, a text message is sent to the student notifying them of the attempt along with the enrollment numbers received.
 A text message notification is also sent if the script crashes at any point throughout the day.